-- File Storage: The server stores a hash of a password together with a signing key pair.
-This file is then used for all further sessions with a specific client. - Key Exchange Phase: Client and server run a symmetric PAKE protocol using the hashes of their passwords as input. - Proof Phase: In this phase, the client has to prove that he actually knows the password13.
+- File Storage Phase: The server stores a hash of a password together with a signing key pair.
+This file is then used for all further sessions with a specific client. - Key Exchange Phase: Client and server run a symmetric PAKE protocol using password hashes as input.
+To obtain more than one session key, this phase can be repeated. - Proof Phase: For each key exchange phase, the client has to prove that he actually knows the password.
+This phase is necessary since otherwise a server compromise would enable the attacker to impersonate a client using only the hash of the password.
+This is clearly undesireable and reflected in the functionality that, upon server compromise, only allows to impersonate the server.
 Using the (hash of the) password as an encryption key, the stored signing key is encrypted and sent to the client, who decrypts it and signs the transcript together with the session identifier.
 Besides proving knowledge of the password, this step also informs both users whether their key exchange was successful or not.
 In case of success, a user outputs the session key that was computed in the key exchange phase.